banksJeremy/kia/readme.md

 the client begins with a single known peer: my server. dnesque asks known peers for new peers until it has enough. peers are saved between sessions.

-Let nearness describe how many non-direct paths one peer has to connect to another peer (connections through multiple peers count for less): over time dnesque attempts to spread out dense clumps of peers, so that the network's density is more homogeneous.
+Letting nearness describe how many non-direct paths one peer has to connect to another peer (connections through multiple peers count for less): over time dnesque attempts to spread out "dense" clumps of peers, so that the network's density is more homogeneous.

 When a client is looking for information about a domain (either because a user has requested it or it is concerned that known data has become out of data) it sends requests to nearby peers.
 Clients remember what peers have requested information from them, and prioritize passing that information along if they become aware of it.

 ### Details

 Don't exist yet.
 Updated records are pushed between clients (as well as non-updated records being pushed around randomly or something).
 If clients set a limit on the size of their local databases they can forget old records that they know are available in a large enough portion of their peers.

+Bloom filters will be used liberally.

 ### Milestones